sparklemotion/nokogiri/.github/PULL_REQUEST_TEMPLATE.md

 --  Thank you for contributing to Nokogiri!
 To help us prioritize, please take care to answer the --  questions below when you submit this pull request.
 --
---  The Nokogiri core team work off of `master`, so please submit all PRs based on the `master` --  branch.
+--  The Nokogiri core team work off of `main`, so please submit all PRs based on the `main` --  branch.
 We generally will cherry-pick relevant bug fixes onto the current release branch.
 -->